-The Pyranha Fusion Sit-On Top is a kayak all about having fun, whether paddling down a wild river, cruising flat water or paddling and surfing waves.
+The Pyranha Fusion Sit-On Top is a kayak all about having fun, whether paddling down a wild river, cruising flat water, or paddling and surfing waves.
 The new Fusion SOT combines the forgiving hull perfected on the proven Fusion Crossover Kayak with an open design that appeals to paddlers who prefer the simplicity of a sit-on-top.
 The super stable, forgiving hull allows for great maneuvrability in moving water and allows you to paddle and cruise with ease on flat waters.

-The integrated, hard-wearing footrests are moulded into the kayak meaning there's no need to make adjustments every time a new person wants to have a paddle, all you have to do is get on your kayak and focus on the journey ahead.
-Standard spec comes with a skeg and a hatch, and you can buy other fittings such as a backrest or thigh straps sepearately for even more comfort.
+The integrated, hard-wearing footrests are molded into the kayak meaning there's no need to make adjustments every time a new person wants to have a paddle, all you have to do is get on your kayak and focus on the journey ahead.
+Standard spec comes with a skeg and a hatch, and you can buy other fittings such as a backrest or thigh straps separately for even more comfort.

 Weight suitability: from 30kg to 130kg / 66lb to 286lb